Effects of pornography: Studies and evidence of effects

+Privara and Bob admit that pornography addiction is not a recognized diagnosis, they also say that narcissists who watch pornography tend to get a disapproving image of their own body, which would explain the rise in cosmetic surgery (such as labiaplasty).
+They argue that sexual addiction is strongly correlated with narcissism.

 A 2025 systematic review of longitudinal studies on adolescent pornography use found heterogeneous results, with some studies indicating significant associations between pornography use and various outcomes (including sexual behaviors, sexual aggression, and life satisfaction), while other results were inconsistent.
 The review concluded that further research is needed to clarify relationships between types and patterns of pornography use in adolescents.

 A 2025 public policy research, including about teenagers using pornographic media, says "The evidence to substantiate these assertions remains preliminary" (causality cannot be shown).
 That is, the existing evidence does not support public policy stances about how teenagers use media.
 However, the review did not concentrate upon pornography use, and just mentioned it passingly.